backups-obsidian/backup-obsidian-2/100 study-notes/108 Python/Python - OOP.md

 	- *Static method*:
 		- It is a general utility method that *performs a task in isolation*.
 		- Inside this method, we don’t use instance or class variable because this static method **doesn’t take any parameters like `self` and `cls`**.

+> [!note]- Python manages separate dictionary-like objects to track the members/attributes of any instance and class.
+> So, when we access the variable from the instance, Python checks if the variable exists in the instance’s dictionary-like object and if *it does not exist then it checks the class’s dict-object*.

 ### What is the use of class methods?
 - Class methods are used when we are **dealing with factory methods**.